This tutorial explains how to fill an empty area with a Quilt fill pattern. It is also possible to fill color areas of a converted background image.

 15. Regular fill pattern, two colors with Subset 60%

 6 - It is possible to add custom elements for filling (valid per one session).
-Click button "Font Engine" (no. 1 in Picture No. 16).
+Click the button "Font Engine" (no. 1 in Picture No. 16).

 16. Custom elements are available